 Pool deck design options are really wide-ranging, with many patterns and styles possible in a wide range of materials.
 So how to choose?
 Your decision will take into account not only your personal aesthetic preference but the cost, the longevity and the safety of your chosen material.
-You want a sturdy structure that will last, made from a safe, non-slippery material, ideally heat-reflective, and a material that will blend with your other backyard hardscaping materials.
+You want a sturdy structure that will last, made from a safe, non-slippery material.
+It’s ideally heat-reflective, and will blend with your other backyard hardscaping materials.

 Traditionally, inground pools were constructed with concrete, bricks, tiles or pavers.
-There are certain advantages to these materials—for example, concrete is a nice smooth surround which goes well with particular design styles, including mid-century modern and contemporary.
+There are certain advantages to these materials.
+For example, concrete is a nice smooth surround.
+And it goes well with particular design styles, including mid-century modern and contemporary.

-Tiles look enticing but are best used in the pool itself as highly glazed ones become very slippery; the least slippery choice for decking is unglazed terracotta.
+Tiles look enticing but are best used in the pool itself as highly glazed ones become very slippery.
+The least slippery choice for decking is unglazed terracotta.
 On the other hand, natural stone pavers not only look luxe but are textured for better slip resistance.
-You can also get interlocking pavers made from concrete which resemble stone or tile and are more cost-effective than flagstones.
+You can also get interlocking pavers made from concrete which resemble stone or tile .
+These are more cost-effective than flagstones.

-Finally, timber decking has always been sought after for pool decking—giving that gorgeous, natural look and feeling beautiful underfoot.
-Depending on your budget, there are many wood varieties to choose from, from hardwoods to treated pine timber decking to composite decking (a mix of wood and synthetics).
+Finally, timber decking has always been sought after for pool decking.
+It just gives that gorgeous, natural look and feeling beautiful underfoot.
+Depending on your budget, there are many wood varieties to choose from.
+Everything from hardwoods to treated pine timber decking to composite decking (a mix of wood and synthetics).

-But nobody says you have to stick to just one material and decking that incorporates mixed materials can be visually pleasing, such as mosaics in a paved concrete area or river rocks in grooves alongside another material.
+But nobody says you have to stick to just one material.
+And decking that incorporates mixed materials can be visually pleasing, For example, mosaics in a paved concrete area or river rocks in grooves alongside another material.

 I hope my selection of pool deck ideas has given you some inspo for building a gorgeous pool deck.
 If it’s something you think you might want to DIY, we’ve got a handy six-step guide on how to build your own DIY deck.
 Otherwise, your best bet is to find a local expert in pool decking to sort you out.
 Let me know how you go!